zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [APZ 136.1] (#apz136 .1) {#apz136 .1 .ref .apz} "Komayo Witcher, Mad, Hearts
 There are two sections of the name 'kamayo'. also objects Cleaner rooms are also.
 (Mahaniddeesa (1)1 (ii) 2—3 shall be used.)
-“Witcher” is (ii) Nana color images, Nana odors, Nauvera Sounds Nana flavors are Nana color tones, ISHTED MADURA.
+"Witcher" is (ii) Nana color images, Nana odors, Nauvera Sounds Nana flavors are Nana color tones, ISHTED MADURA.

 [APZ 136.2] (#apz136 .2) {#apz136 .2 .ref .apz} This by the Trusts
 Wadarana.
-“Mauny, the roomers are in the soil.
+"Mauny, the roomers are in the soil.
 Woman who has passed on any soil, Eye-seeing images, including those that give manavadannah kama, and eatery.
 The sound which shall be heard, and the smell which shall be instilled by the nose, and the divine shall know Rashes, and the touches that Kaine know, Mauny, these five-point rooms